 Yes.
 In Massachusetts, it is required that all higher learning students who are enrolled in at least 75 percent of a full-time course load at an institution must participate in a student health insurance plan.
 However, if your parent/guardian already provides you health insurance, you can opt out of the university’s health plan.

 I have health insurance through my parents' plan.
 How do I waive the university’s plan?

-Students can go to the University Health Plans website to opt-out of the university’s health plan.
+Students can go to the University Health Plans website to opt out of the university’s health plan.
 You can opt out once you have a bill posted in your Navigator account.

 My parents want to see my grades and bills.
 What do they need to do?

 If you wish to share your grades and bills with your parents, students can elect to waive their rights to FERPA by submitting a waiver.
 Learn more at salemstate.edu/ferpa.